 The 26.2-mile course starts and finishes in the same general area.
 The race will start heading north in front of the American Airlines Arena.

-Gear check is located at the finish line, three blocks south of the start line.
-See the gear check section below for more information.
+Gear check is located at the Finish Line, three blocks south of the Start Line.
+The clear bag provided at race kit pickup must be used.
+See the Bag Check section below for more information.

-A medical unit will be located at the start line for your safety.
-Please look for medical personnel in green T-shirts if you need assistance.
-Water/Gatorade stations will be located on both sides of the start line area.
+A medical unit will be located at the Start Line for your safety.
+Please look for medical personnel in yellow T-shirts if you need assistance.
+Water stations will be located on both sides of the start line area.

-Runners will finish heading north adjacent to Bayfront Park, only four blocks south of the start (Biscayne & E. Flagler Street).
+Runners will finish heading north adjacent to Bayfront Park, only four blocks south of the Start Line (Biscayne & E. Flagler Street).

 Baptist Health South Florida is there to tend to your needs.
 Doctors, nurses and other medical professionals from Baptist Health, which includes Baptist Hospital, South Miami Hospital, Doctors Hospital, Homestead Hospital, West Kendall Baptist Hospital and Mariners Hospital, as well as our Baptist Medical Plazas will be available at the START and FINISH lines as well as the numerous aid stations throughout the course.
 The main medical station will be located at the FINISH Line in front of Bayfront Park.